 Another perk of Georgian cuisine is that it is very accessible to vegetarians, with many popular dishes not containing meat at all.
-Look for things like ajapsandali, lobio, and eggplant with walnut paste.
+Look for things like ajapsandali, lobio, and eggplants with walnut paste.
 All very delicious and meat-free!

 When it comes to the flavours and traditions of Georgian cuisine compared to Armenia or Azerbaijan, Georgian is the most diverse and flavourful in my opinion.
 I will say, however, it can be difficult to find a restaurant serving anything other than Georgian food, especially outside of Tbilisi.
 So if you crave some international fare once in a while, Georgia may not be the best option for you.

 Armenia, located to the south of Georgia, sees fewer visitors than its neighbour to the north, but that doesn’t mean that it’s not worth visiting at all.
 Quite the contrary, Armenia boasts beautiful mountain scenery, a sophisticated capital city, and incredibly friendly locals who are keen to show you the best of their country.